Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-\begin{summary} Pseudocode-based code translation can effectively complement the widely adopted direct translation strategy to translate programs that cannot be correctly handled by direct translation alone, with a more significant improvement for relatively complicated programs.
-We recommend practitioners adopt hybrid strategies that combine the strengths of direct translation and pseudocode-based translation to enhance code translation accuracy, by collecting translated programs from both approaches and identifying the final result based on tests. \end{summary}
+\begin{summary} Pseudocode-based code translation can effectively complement the widely adopted direct translation approach to translate programs that cannot be correctly handled by direct translation alone, with a more significant improvement for more complicated programs.
+We recommend that practitioners adopt hybrid strategies that combine the strengths of direct translation and pseudocode-based translation to enhance translation accuracy. \end{summary}

 \textit{\textbf{Usefulness of Original Programs.}} The comparison between the pure pseudocode-based strategies with and without the original program (i.e., {\svp} \textit{vs.} {\svpp}) further reveals the need to include the original program in pseudocode-based code translation.
 Specifically, the pure pseudocode-based strategy with the original program as context ({\svpp}) achieved an average pass@10 rate of 0.9270, 0.8357, and 0.6373 on the three levels' solution programs, respectively, while the strategy without the original program ({\svp}) only achieved pass@10 rates of 0.8634, 0.7392, and 0.5191 accordingly.
-The results demonstrate that the pseudocode generated by the translator LLM missed or misinterpreted details necessary for the correct generation of programs in the target PL in some cases.
+The results suggest that the pseudocode generated by the translator LLM missed or misinterpreted details necessary for the correct generation of programs in the target PL in some cases.
 We investigate the concrete symptoms of this issue via case studies and discuss them in \Cref{subsec: case-study}.